bgachara/notes/nodejs.md

 ### Buffers

   - understand binary, decimals, hexadecimals.
-  - container that takes in data of some fixed lenght then sends it out.
+  - container that takes in data of some fixed length then sends it out.
   - way to deal with raw binary data.
   - always fixed size.
   - great understanding of encodings.
+  - Each character in Hex is 4bits.

 ### File System